-involved in the setting of American telecommunication policy--the FCC, the fifty-one state regulatory commissions, the Department of Justice, the National Telecommunications and Information Administration, Judge Greene, Congress, and the Department of State.
-Each of these is active in some aspect of telecommunications, and most are not coordinated with the well others' Hence it is surprising actions. to find any general policy direction at It would have been reasonable to all. expect that these various decisionmaking bodies would have in effect neutralized each other, following the course of U.S. national energy policy, which has been disgracefully paralyzed.
-But this has not occurred in telecommunications.
-The overall direction of U.S. telecommunications policy has been one of fairly steady liberalization.
-Though conflicts persist between federal and state regulatory and legislative bodies over the preservation of the cross-subsidy to residential rates, a compromise is likely.
+involved in the setting of American telecommunication policy--the FCC, the fifty-one state regulatory commissions, the Department of Justice, the National Telecommunications and Information Administration, Judge Greene, Congress, and the Department of State. active in some aspect of is telecommunications, and most are not coordinated with the others' well actions.
+Hence it is surprising find any general policy direction It would have been reasonable to all. expect that these various decisionmaking bodies would have in effect neutralized each other, following the course of U.S. national energy policy, which has been disgracefully paralyzed. this has not occurred telecommunications.
+The direction of U.S. telecommunications policy has been one of fairly steady liberalization.
+Though conflicts between federal and state persist regulatory and legislative bodies over the preservation of the cross-subsidy to residential rates, a compromise is likely.
 American telecommunications policy making resembles a war with a hundred battle fronts.
-But for all its untidiness, the American policy process accommodated changes has fairly rapidly.
-This fact may have something to do with the greater pressures for changes in the United States, but it also results from the general nature of decentralized decision-making, which can move incrementally, and rapidly and pragmatically.
+But for all its untidiness, the American policy process accommodated changes rapidly.
+This fact may have something to do with the greater pressures for changes in the United States, but also results from the general nature of decentralized decision-making, can move incrementally, and rapidly and pragmatically.